Fabian144/ChasRecipeProject/README.md

 The goal of the project was to create a dynamic and accessible webapp using **Vue.js**, a **REST API** and routing through **Vue router** for different views, where the user can browse for recipes as well as leave a rating and a comment on each one.

+Optimization, scalability and finding workarounds for deficiencies in the API played a big part in building the webapp.

 ## Features 🔍

 - **Category navigation bar** to easily filter recipes by category with a click